datalad/datalad/docs/source/related.rst

 ===================================

-Even though there are projects to manage data directly with dVCS (e.g. Git), such as the `Rdatasets Git repository`_ this approach does not scale to the data size typically observed in the neuroscience context.
-In scientific software development, many projects are also confronted with the problem of managing large data arrays needed, for example, for software testing.
+Even though there are projects to manage data directly with dVCS (e.g. Git), such as the `Rdatasets Git repository`_ this approach does not scale, for example to the amount of data typically observed in a scientific context.
+Datalad uses git-annex_ to support managing large amounts of data with Git, while avoiding the scalability issues of putting data directly into Git repositories.

+In scientific software development, frequently using Git for source code management, many projects are also confronted with the problem of managing large data arrays needed, for example, for software testing.
 An exemplar project is `ITK Data`_ which is conceptually similar to git-annex: data content is referenced by unique keys (checksums), which are made redundantly available through multiple remote key-store farms and can be obtained using specialized functionality in the CMake software build system.
 However, the scope of this project is limited to software QA, and only provides an ad-hoc collection of guidelines and supporting scripts.

 .. _Rdatasets Git repository: http://github.com/vincentarelbundock/Rdatasets
 .. _ITK Data: http://www.itk.org/Wiki/ITK/Git/Develop/Data